sul-dlss-labs/wolfcon-2024-ai-workshop/exploring-llms/prompt-engineering.md

 Let's explore some popular prompt engineering techniques in detail.

 ### Zero Shot
-In a Zero-Shot prompt, ask the LLM perform a task that the LLM has not been explicitly trained on but is dependent on the LLM general knowledge and understanding of the language based on its training data.
+In a Zero-Shot prompt, ask the LLM to perform a task that the LLM has not been explicitly trained on.
+The resulting output is dependent on the LLM general knowledge and understanding based on its training data.

 **Example**: Please translate this sentence into Spanish, "The 2024 Summer Olympics are being